ClearBlade/adapter-go-library/README.md

 | Log Level | `logLevel` | N/A | `info` |
 | Adapter Config Collection Name | `adapterConfigCollection` | N/A | `adapter_config` |

-A System Key and System Secret will always be required to start the adapter, and it's recommended to always use a Device Service Account & Token for Adapters.
+A System Key will always be required to start the adapter, and it's recommended to always use a Device Service Account & Token for Adapters.

 Device Name and Password for Adapters are **depreciated** and only provided for backwards compatibility and should not be used for any new adapters.